 Fast forward to 2012, and now we’re seeing how APIs are both transforming the way we work, and in many cases, providing the foundation for entire businesses.
 The concept of APIs have changed drastically – for most who are taking full advantage of APIs, the emphasis is now on new business opportunities, new channels, collaboration and extension.
 I talk with our customers and partners and their API development is no longer about fixing a single programming issue, but instead is about how to get more tightly (and easily) integrated with customers and partners.
 When that kind of thing happens, it’s possible to deliver Web-based services faster and with more of an emphasis on specific solutions.

-At this point in the evolution of Web-based application development, we have introduced Atmosphere for API management and collaboration.
-Essentially, Atmosphere is an enabler for those who create APIs.
-After you’ve developed your API, Atmosphere essentially acts as your “agent”.
+At this point in the evolution of Web-based application development, we have introduced our API management product and collaboration.
+Essentially, our product is an enabler for those who create APIs.
+After you’ve developed your API, we essentially act as your “agent”.
 It allows you to publish, promote and manage your APIs in a secure and totally scalable environment.
 It will allow you to create your own developer community, or plug into any of the thousands of developer groups on the Web.

-The entire lifecycle of API development, publication and promotion is part of Atmosphere – its rich set of definition, content, policy and management tools provide the initial environment for you maximize your ideas as you put them into practice.
-From there, you can use Atmosphere to either create from scratch, or convert existing SOAP or POX interfaces into RESTful APIs or JSON content.
-Once the API has been published, Atmosphere’s monitoring tools allow you to keep eye on consumer contracts and traffic from individual apps.
+The entire lifecycle of API development, publication and promotion is part of our API Management – its rich set of definition, content, policy and management tools provide the initial environment for you maximize your ideas as you put them into practice.
+From there, you can use our product to either create from scratch, or convert existing SOAP or POX interfaces into RESTful APIs or JSON content.
+Once the API has been published, our monitoring tools allow you to keep eye on consumer contracts and traffic from individual apps.

-- Check out the new Atmosphere API management section of our Web site http://www.soa.com/atmosphere and Read our White Paper: Building an Enterprise API & Developer Community with Atmosphere
+- Check out the new API management section of our Web site and Read our White Paper: Building an Enterprise API & Developer Community.